w3f/Grant-Milestone-Delivery/evaluations/kodadot_assethub_indexer_m2_keeganquigley.md

 ## Testing

 Docker runs successfully.
 Tests could use more coverage.
+Team mentioned that Subsquid needs to write more internal unit tests for `database` usage but are currently blocked waiting for [Gateway 2.0](https://docs.subsquid.io/subsquid-network/participate/gateway/).
+Deliverables don't specify writing unit tests for downstream deps so I will go ahead and pass it.

 6 unit tests passing: